Google Pixel 10 Pro vs Pixel 9 Pro: All upgrades explained

 Tensor changes parents

-The Pixel 10 Pro is expected to get the next-generation Tensor G5 processor.
-Google's in-house chipset switched "parents" and will be made by TSMC on a different node and using a different architecture.
+The Pixel 10 Pro comes equipped with the next-generation Tensor G5 processor.
+Google's in-house chipset switched "parents" and is now made by TSMC on a different node and using a different architecture.
 This might bring some performance and efficiency gains, but we have to test it in the lab.

 The Pixel 9 Pro uses the Tensor G4, the fourth iteration of that in-house platform that uses Exynos-based architecture and is made in Samsung's factories.
 There have been some problems with efficiency, thermals, and overall performance with the Tensor family, so let's see what the new factory will bring to the table.